 Sisters Inn & Suites is affordable and close to the town center, making it convenient when you’re ready for a meal.

 One of the best weekend trips from Portland has got to be Mount Rainier National Park in Washington.
 Located just 2.5 hours northeast of Portland, it makes for a comfortable weekend getaway.

-Mount Rainier National Park is large and actually has 5 entrances, so exploring the park includes a lot of driving.
+Mount Rainier National Park is large and actually has 5 entrances, so exploring the park includes a lot of driving during a day trip to Mt.
+Rainier.
 Most visitors stay near the southwest side of the park, to enter via the Nisqually Entrance, which is perfect if you’re coming from Portland.

 Once in the park, it’s easy to fill a long weekend with plenty of hikes and sightseeing.
 You’ll want to visit the Paradise region of the park, because you’ll get uninterrupted views of Mount Rainier.
 If you’re up for the challenge, hike the Skyline Loop Trail, which is 5.5 miles and 1788 feet in elevation gain, or check out many of the other Mount Rainier hikes.

 One of the most underrated hikes in the park is the Bench and Snow Lake Trail.
 At just 2.2 miles and 446 feet in elevation gain, this fun, interactive trail takes you through an alpine meadow on your way to not one but two beautiful lakes!

 If you go on a clear day, you’ll get a beautiful reflective shot of Mount Rainier at Bench Lake.
 Snow Lake provides a different view of the Cascade Mountains, with stunning teal water.

 Additional must-dos within the park include Inspiration Point, Sunrise Point Lookout, Box Canyon, and Tipsoo Lake.
 You’ll love a weekend getaway to Mount Rainier from Portland!